tensorflow/tensorflow/tensorflow/go/README.md

 # WARNING:

-Currently Tensorflow team not officially maintaning the Documentation for installing the Go bindings for TensorFlow.
+The TensorFlow team is not currently maintaning the Documentation for installing the Go bindings for TensorFlow.

 The instructions has been maintained by the third party contributor: @wamuir